Health and Safety

 Violence Prevention such as risk assessments, alert notification, training, and targeted violence.

-To contact the team, please send an email to healthandsafety@bcnu.org.
+To contact the team about general OHS issues, such as workplace safety and outreach planning., please send an email to healthandsafety@bcnu.org.

 Addressing Nursing Concerns in the Workplace: Workload/Staffing, OHS Reporting and Professional Responsibility Process